vectara/vectara-docs/www/docs/learn/chain-reranker.md

 ## Chain reranker examples

-In this example, the Vectara Multilingual Reranker first refines the results across over 100 languages, while the [User Defined Function reranker](/docs/learn/user-defined-function-reranker) then boosts relevance based on metadata for popularity.
+In this example, the Vectara Multilingual Reranker first refines the results with improved text scoring, while the [User Defined Function reranker](/docs/learn/user-defined-function-reranker) then boosts relevance based on metadata for popularity.
 This simple chain example can be useful for multilingual content platforms such as blogs, news aggregators, and knowledge bases.